JBenda/inkcpp/README.md

 ## Unreal Plugin

+InkCPP is available via the [UE Marketplace](https://www.unrealengine.com/marketplace/product/inkcpp).

-The current version of the UE plugin can be downloaded from the [release page](https://github.com/JBenda/inkcpp/releases/latest) with te corresponding name of the OS (e.g. win64-unreal).
+Alternativly is the latest version of the UE plugin can be downloaded from the [release page](https://github.com/JBenda/inkcpp/releases/latest) (`unreal.zip`).
 Place the content of this file at your plugin folder of your UE project and at the next start up it will be intigrated.

-A example project can be found [here](https://cloud.julian-benda.de/index.php/s/cRMBGBWbHPCcdwb).
+A example project can be found [here](https://jbenda.github.io/inkcpp/unreal/InkCPP_DEMO.zip).
+And here the [Documentation](https://jbenda.github.io/inkcpp/html/group__unreal.html).

 Code for the Unreal plugin is located in the `unreal` directory.
 In order to install it, run `cmake --install . --component unreal --prefix Path/To/Unreal/Plugins/` which will add an `inkcpp` folder there with the `.uplugin`, the code for the UClasses, and all the inkcpp source files required. `config.h` will automatically detect it is being built in an Unreal plugin environment and disable STL and enable Unreal extensions (FString support, Unreal asserts, CityHash, etc.).